Incidents in the Gaza War (2008–2009): Medical facilities and personnel

-Zeitoun incident
+Zeitoun killings

 According to witnesses reports, on January 5, Israeli troops ordered about 110 Palestinians, mostly women and children (separately detaining the men), into a single building without running water or food in the Zeitoun district, only to shell the building 24 hours later.
 The IDF stated that it had no knowledge of such attack, and argued that the claim is unreasonable since it claimed to have no forces present in that area on January 4.
 Israeli television claimed that Gaza hospitals had no knowledge of the attack.

 Initial reports suggested that anywhere between 11 (including 5 infants) and 70 were killed.
 Later reports stated that 30 people died in the attack.
 The United Nations confirmed the witnesses' testimonies in a report published on January 9.
 The report, by the U.N.
 Office for the Coordination of Humanitarian Affairs said the attack was "one of the gravest" in the conflict, and called an investigation into the attack.
 The report offered no evidence that the attack was deliberate, and Allegro Pacheco, a senior U.N. official in Jerusalem who helped draft the report on the attack for OCHA, added: "We are not making an accusation of deliberate action" by the Israelis.

 According to an eyewitness account, while rounding up the Palestinians, Israeli soldiers shot dead two civilians, including a child.

 According to the Red Cross, ambulances were not given permission to enter the neighborhood to retrieve the injured from the building that day, but did so a day later.
 Three children had later died after they were transported to hospital.
 After the attack, ambulances found four children clinging to their mothers' corpses for 48 hours, though Israeli soldiers were stationed nearby and did nothing to help.